haoyuanli93/SpeckleSimulation/README.md

 # SpeckleSimulation
-This is a package developed to calculate speckle patterns with python and numpy.
+This is a package developed to calculate phonon speckles with python and numpy.

 # Unit
 The unit in this package is fs, um, and keV.